Best Punch List Apps: PunchPad vs Fieldwire vs Buildertrend vs Procore

 Choose Procore if you are running larger projects or teams and need enterprise construction management across much more than punch lists.

-Why PunchPad is the best punch list app.
+Why PunchPad is the best punch list app for builders.

-Most builders looking for a punch list app do not need more dashboards, more setup, more seats, and more process.
-They need a faster way to log issues, track completion, and share one live list with the people who need to act on it.
+Most teams looking for punch list software do not need more dashboards, more setup, or more seats.
+They need a faster way to log issues, attach photos, assign subs, track due dates, and share one live punch list report that stays current.

 PunchPad vs Fieldwire vs Buildertrend vs Procore